 The untreated garbage spewed from the hotels into the waters, and unauthorised constructions threaten the river.
 Any laws introduced to restrict such building activities will ultimately be diluted under pressure.
 The untreated discharge is directly pumped into the river.

 The pesticides used for farming also leak into the river, leading to eutrophication, enriched in nutrients that promote invasive plants and algal blooms.
-The urgency in sanitation efforts is becoming increasingly obvious because these rivers are host to very potent bacterial genes, exposing millions of water users of the villagers in the downstream parts to the risk of infections resistant to antibiotics.
+The urgency in sanitation efforts is becoming increasingly obvious because these rivers are host to very potent bacterial genes, exposing millions of water users including villagers in the downstream parts to the risk of infections resistant to antibiotics.